 #23.
 It brings value to your customers’ lives

-The main goal of a business blog is not to promote products and services, but to add value to the company’s targeted audience.
-Your content needs to serve one of the following purposes: educate, motivate or entertain your readers.
+A business blog’s primary goal is not to promote products and services but to provide value to its target audience.
+Your content needs to serve one of the following purposes: educate, motivate, or entertain your readers.

 This will create a delightful experience for them and they will come back for more.
-Your relationship with your audience will deepen over time and you can use other marketing tactics (like paid ads or email marketing) to promote to them and convert them into paying clients.
+Your relationship with your audience will deepen over time and you will be able to use other marketing tactics (like paid ads or email marketing) to convert them into paying clients.

-A great example of a company that does just that is the blog of Southwest Airlines:
+A great example of a company that does just that through its blog is Southwest Airlines:

 #24.
 It helps you build an email list of potential buyers

 People will come to your blog, read a post and then leave.
 Life gets in the way.
 Many of them will probably forget about you by the next hour or day.
-You will lose a lot of opportunities to sell to these people.
+You will lose many opportunities to sell to all these people.

 Capturing their emails is critical.
 It’s the only way you make sure you can get in touch with them again.
 And a blog will make it easier.

 You need to include opt-in boxes on your blog that allow the readers to subscribe to your email list.
-You should also incentivize them to do so, by offering something of value in return: a digital download, a coupon code, a free limited trial of your service, etc. This is called an opt-in offer or lead magnet.
+You should also incentivize them, by offering something of value in return: a digital download, a coupon code, a free limited trial of your service, etc. This is called an opt-in offer or lead magnet.

-Once they become email subscribers, you will send them regular emails which will deepen your relationship even further and gradually transform them into clients.
+Once they become email subscribers, you will send them regular emails which will enhance your relationship even further and gradually transform them into clients.